bphamho/droneshield-qa-task2/BUGREPORT-2.md

 **Steps to Reproduce:**
 1. Create a pet with name None
+2. Create a pet with id None

 **Expected Result:**
 The pet should not be created

 **Actual Result:**
 The pet was succesfully created.
-Create a pet will NULL/None data could cause potential issues.
+Create a pet with name or id with NULL/None data could cause potential issues.